National Symbols of Curaçao

 Poetry is a highly valued form of art, and many poets are considered significant national symbols of the country.
 The national poet of Curaçao is Frank Martinus Arion.

-is the founder of Curaçao.
-The country's national anthem was written by Guillermo Rosario, Mae Henriquez, Enrique Muller, Betty Doran, and composed by Frater Candidus Nowens, Errol “El Toro” Colina.
+The country’s national anthem was written by Guillermo Rosario, Mae Henriquez, Enrique Muller, and Betty Doran.
+It was composed by Frater Candidus Nowens, and Errol “El Toro” Colina.

-Gilmar Pisas is the current Prime minister of Curaçao, and Gilmar Pisas is the President.
+Gilmar Pisas is the current Prime minister of Curaçao.

-Curaçao has declared Papiamentu- Dutch- English as the country's official language.
+Curaçao has declared Papiamentu, Dutch, and English as the country’s official languages.

 Country information